DuneRanger/MSoC-Wikidata/README.md

 ## A Detailed Explanation

-### Creating an RDFS Triple
+### Creating an RDF Triple

 There are currently 3 initial Items/Entities.
 For each of them, there is a list of properties that can be chosen.
 These properties can be numbers, dates, coordinates, strings, image urls, webpage urls.

-When a user selects an Item and a Property, latter RDFS Triples only allow them to work with the Item and properties that they selected.
+When a user selects an Item and a Property, latter RDF Triples only allow them to work with the Item and properties that they selected.
 (i.e. they cannot choose to look for a person and a unrelated building) The user may however look for a person, his residency, and choose a property for the residency (i.e. country, coordinates).
 Properties for each Item/property are saved in a local database which was generated through broad, generalised queries, which were manually filtered through, to ensure the quality and correctness of each property.